-Many companies will do an SSN validation.
+Many companies will do a SSN validation.
 This is a simple inquiry to the SSN database to see that the number is valid, but takes no further steps to connect it with the applicant.
-An SSN Verification takes additional steps to check that the applicant’s name is associated with the SSN, that the issue date of the number corresponds to the person’s birth date, that the address provided is included in the address history and other data points.
+A SSN verification takes additional steps to check that the applicant’s name is associated with the SSN, that the issue date of the number corresponds to the person’s birth date, that the address provided is included in the address history and other data points.
 A few companies will also check the SSN against death records and the best ones will verify the spelling of the person’s name as it’s been provided with the name on record with the SSN.

 So What About Fingerprints?

 Fingerprints are the only 100% sure way to identify a person.
 The FBI Fingerprint database ties a record to the fingerprint.
 Special conditions and legislation must be in place to allow access which disqualifies all but a select few from using it.
 Those who are required to use it typically face higher costs and considerable wait times for the results, which can take up to 8 weeks.

 In summary, make sure you are searching the right individual, that you have properly spelled the name, and are using a service that does a thorough SSN verification.
 Next time, we will discuss the Nationwide Criminal Search.
 Is it really what people think it is?

 |ONE SOURCE FACT:|

 One Source TotalCheck and TotalCheck Plus packages start with an applicant verification that manually checks the applicant’s information to SSN Records including: